timothysusanto/MNIST-with-Keras-99.7-/README.md

 from keras.optimizers import Adam from keras.preprocessing.image import ImageDataGenerator from keras.callbacks import ReduceLROnPlateau

 2.1.
 Define model architecture

 Below is an example CNN architecture:

-CNN architecture

-My final CNN architechture is:

-In → [ [Conv2D → relu]*2 → MaxPool2D → Dropout ]*2 → Flatten → Dense → Dropout → Out
-I'd like to encourage everyone who wants to learn about CNNs to begin with a simpler one, such as

-In → [Conv2D → relu] → MaxPool2D → Dropout → Flatten → Dense → Dropout → Out
-, check the performance and keep adding layers or tweaking the parameters until you reach an architecture (that may or may not be like mine) with a val_acc of 0.996 more or less, trying to improve that takes much more time and it's really about the details, but of course feel free to try it out.
-I just encourage that you build your own model and do your own tests, instead of looking at an already well-performing model and using that.

-In my case I started with the simple architecture, kept a log where I wrote down the loss and accuracy results, changed one thing at a time, checked performance and how it changed regarding the previous version, wrote down the changes I had made and how the result changed, and made further changes based on that.

 More info on CNN architectures here: How to choose CNN Architecture MNIST